javierev/flashcart/README.md

 * Create new products (it store your products, saving your time)
 * Mark products as picked

-This software is being developed by Javier Estévez.
+This software is being developed by  [Javier Estévez]{http://valdaris.com/}.
 To contact me please send an e-mail to valdaris [at] gmail.com